RikGhosh487/pyformatter/README.md

 - **Configurable**: Adapt to your team's style preferences
 - **Reliable**: Extensively tested with comprehensive test suite
 - **Simple**: Easy to integrate into existing workflows

 ---

+## Security

+Security is important to us.
+If you discover a security vulnerability, please report it responsibly by following our [Security Policy](SECURITY.md).

+For general security best practices when using pyformatter:
+- Always review changes made by pyformatter before committing
+- Keep pyformatter updated to the latest version
+- When processing untrusted code, consider running pyformatter in an isolated environment

+---